multi-platform/Multi-AI/README.md

 ## About

-Multi is an open-source AI agent platform that offers:
+Multi is an Adaptive Platform For AI Agents

 - The capability to create agents for various use cases, such as copilots, assistants, and autonomous workflows.
 - Seamless integration with top LLM providers.